 - 120.5 A5 Professional judgment is required when the professional accountant applies the conceptual framework in order to make informed decisions about the courses of actions available, and to determine whether such decisions are appropriate in the circumstances.
-In making this determination, the accountant might consider matters such as whether: - The accountant's expertise and experience are is sufficient to reach a conclusion. - There is a need to consult with others with relevant expertise or experience. - The accountant's own preconception or bias might be affecting the accountant's exercise of professional judgment.
+In making this determination, the accountant might consider matters such as whether: - The accountant's expertise is sufficient to reach a conclusion. - There is a need to consult with others with relevant expertise. - The accountant's own preconception or bias might be affecting the accountant's exercise of professional judgment.